KazAttarwala/Greptile_cursor/README.md

 4. The cli does not allow editing of a changelog during generation.
 I would like to add that capability.
 5. The changelogs are not semantically versioned.
 I want to add versions so it is clear what version a developer would have to have to use the features in the changelog.
 6. The cli of course would have to be deployed as a python package
+7. The cli does not allow you to preview the changelog before publishing it to the web app.
+Once you run the generate command it automatically saves it to the db and effectively publishes it to the client.
+This is not great because you would inevitably want to edit the changelog before publishing it to the public and not just rely on AI generated content.

 ## Features